zestyoreo/helloFOSS-21-BashForGood/GithubAutomater/README.md

 Hope you like performing this task.
 Happy Coding!

 # Using github_automator script
+Copy and paste the script in the folder where the repo is present.<br><br>
 1. Use the command
 ```console
 @linux_warrior: bash github_automator.sh